 Our work in Kenya

 Concern has worked in Kenya since 2002.
-We currently work in rural Marsabit County in the north of Kenya, and in the informal settlements or slums of Nairobi.
+We currently work in mainly rural Marsabit County in the north of Kenya, and in the informal settlements or slums of Nairobi.

-While originally urban-based, our work in Kenya has now expanded into a multi-sectoral programme focusing on urban and rural livelihoods, primary education, HIV and AIDS, water and sanitation, and health and nutrition in both Nairobi and Marsabit.
+While originally urban-based, our work in Kenya has now expanded into a multi-sectoral programme focusing on urban and rural livelihoods, primary education, water and sanitation health and nutrition and governance in both Nairobi and Marsabit.

 In partnership with local organisations, Concern also responds to a number of emergencies in Kenya resulting from floods, drought and violence.
-All of our work is underpinned by community empowerment, advocacy and governance initiatives.
+All of our work is underpinned by the promotion of community empowerment, advocacy and governance initiatives.

-The situation in Marsabit where Concern works is serious.
+The food insrecurity situation in Marsabit remains serious.
 We have launched an emergency response there focusing on cash transfers, provision of water and health and nutrition services.
 We are providing Aquatabs to 7,500 families so that they can purify available water so that it is safe to drink.